alexcu2718/fdf/README.md

 **Size based filtering**: Search for files by size ()

-**DateTime Filtering**: Fast, attribute-based file filtering by time (high priority despite personal infrequent use, I have a lot of test cases to attempt fix this).
+**DateTime Filtering**: Fast, attribute-based file filtering by time (high priority despite personal infrequent use, I have a lot of test cases to attempt fix this, it's also complex to reproduce the time methodologies for all POSIX platforms because each one differs so much, the drawbacks of not using the stdlib!)

 **Extended File Types**: Support for searching device drivers, and other special files.